Skip to Main Content

 Because of this situation, the code of this website is my largest writing project to date, despite the site's modest appearance.
 Typing and structuring this code, tags, attributes, and all, really does feel like a creative writing exercise.
 There are more pages in the works, and I'm excited to share them when they're done.
 I'm really proud of this website!

 The code of this website is entirely spaghetti code, because I learned as I went.
 It's making it harder to expand now, and every time I look at old code I am horrified, but maybe one day I will go back and sort it out.
-Please do not look at my global stylesheet, or any source files.
-They are horrendous.
+Please do not look at my global stylesheet, it is horrendous.
 But I am getting better every time I add to this!

 I use Simple Analytics for data tracking of this site, which from what I can tell does not collect your unique identifier or provide your data to advertisers.
 I was using Google Analytics for that in the past which is really gross and I apologize for selling out your data that way.
 I just learned it does that, which is unsurprising in hindsight.
-If anyone has any better analytics recommendations please let me know—I only really use it in curiosity for seeing where my website goes.
+If anyone has any better analytics recommendations please let me know—I really only use it out of curiosity for discovering the tendrils and connections of this website.

 Importantly, your feeling color data is not tracked.
 Someone asked me about this the other day, so to be clear: all the form collects is color hex code, description string, and timestamp, and stores it as plain text.
 I don't use web analytics on that page either.